October 16, 2025

 Too often, these conditions are managed reactively.
 Employees wait for pain to worsen, move through costly imaging and specialist referrals, or even undergo unnecessary surgery.
 The opportunity for employers lies in a simple shift: act earlier.

-Early intervention physical therapy addresses pain and injury before it becomes acute or chronic.
+Early intervention physical therapy addresses pain and injury before it becomes chronic or more severe.
 Proactive MSK care programs delivered at scale can help employees recover faster, prevent avoidable surgeries, and significantly reduce overall healthcare costs.

 What is early intervention physical therapy?